bayy420-999/whatsapp-sender/README.md

 ## 🚀 New in Version 1.5.0

 - **Individual Session Files** - Each bulk messaging session stored as separate JSON files
-- **Improved Ctrl+C Handling** - Sessions properly marked as "interrupted" when stopped
+- **Improved Ctrl+C Handling** - Sessions properly marked as "interrupted" when stopped with Ctrl+C
 - **Session Cleanup** - Automatic cleanup of old sessions with configurable retention
 - **Session Export** - Export all sessions to a single file for backup/analysis
 - **Individual Session Deletion** - Remove specific session files as needed
+- **Enhanced Signal Handling** - Proper graceful shutdown with SIGINT and SIGTERM support
+- **Priority-Based Optional Delays** - Larger N values have higher priority (no cumulative delays)
 - **Better Performance** - Faster loading and management of session data
-- **Enhanced Signal Handling** - Proper graceful shutdown with session preservation
+- **Data Integrity** - No more "running" sessions after unexpected shutdowns

 ## 🚀 New in Version 1.4.0